cap-java/sdm/README.md

 ## Support for Multitenancy

-This plugin provides API for onboarding of repositories for multitenant CAP SaaS applications.
-Refer the below example where onboarding API is used on tenant subscription event of SaaS application.
+This plugin provides APIs for onboarding and offboarding of repositories for multitenant CAP SaaS applications.
+Refer the below example where onboarding and offboarding APsI is used on tenant subscription and tenant unsubscription events of SaaS application.

 ```java
 @After(event = DeploymentService.EVENT_SUBSCRIBE)